microsoft/accessibility-insights-windows/docs/Overview.md

 AccessibilityInsights.Win32 | Provide a wrapper around Win32-specific code that is needed by other assemblies.

 ### Accessibility Rules
 These assemblies evaluate the accessibility of an application based upon the data exposed via the platform-agnostic abstractions.
+Please visit the [Rules Overview](./RulesOverview.md) for a detailed description of the automated accessibility tests.

 Assembly | Responsibility
 --- | ---